mvchn/mvchn/README.md

 ## Hi there 👋

-I am Roman, sometimes Roma (like Rome, some city in Italy)
+I am Roman, sometimes Roma.

-🌱 On GitHub I like to merge branches (in, into, on, maybe around) trees
+I use TDD as the main practice in the software development.

 ## Some books in section "must for read":